 What support will I receive after the adoption?

 We provide support throughout the adoption process, including after the adoption has taken place.
-Find out more about the support available after an adoption here.

 What if I have a criminal conviction?

 People with certain criminal convictions, such as offences against children or violent crimes, can't adopt.
 However, other convictions may not prevent you from adopting.
 For more information, please speak to a member of the Adopt Coast to Coast team on 0300 026 8268.

 You can still adopt a child if you smoke, however you will be ineligible to adopt a child under the age of five and any child that has certain medical conditions, such as asthma.

 Yes, however an assessment will be done on the pet(s) to ensure they are safe to be around children.

 Can I adopt if I have a disability?

 Yes, you can adopt if you have a disability.

 Once you are approved as a prospective adopter, the next step is to be matched with a child who could thrive in your family.